MelonKony/millmint/content/utopia/society/state/assets.md

 This list is incomplete, and serves as a reference for the evolving industrial document of this site.
 {{</hint>}}

 There are three broad categories of state asset in Vekllei, arranged at their level of ownership.
-Crown companies belong to the Crown or Commonwealth governments, and generally include special or essential features of the Vekllei state.
-State companies belong to national governments, including the Vekllei Islands depicted here, and Municipal companies are local and administrated by a municipality.
+Crown companies belong to the [Crown](/utopia/society/state/government/crown/) or [Commonwealth](/utopia/society/state/government/commonwealth/) governments, and generally include unique or essential enterprises of the Vekllei state.
+State companies belong to national governments, including the Vekllei Islands as depicted here.
+Municipal companies are local and administrated by a municipality.

 ### Crown Companies